vectordotdev/vector/website/content/en/highlights/2021-10-08-0-17-upgrade-guide.md

 variance between request response times.
 This has come with changes to the configuration as well.
-The option to control the RTT threshold value, `rtt_threshold_ratio`, has been replaced by the RTT variance calcuation.
+The option to control the RTT threshold value, `rtt_threshold_ratio`, has been replaced by the RTT variance calculation.
 It has been replaced by [`rtt_deviation_scale`][rtt_deviation_scale] which can be used to adjust the scale factor applied to this value.